dockstore/dockstore/README.md

 For the related web UI see the [dockstore-ui](https://github.com/ga4gh/dockstore-ui) project.

-## Usage
+## For Dockstore Users

-### Dependencies

-The dependency environment for Dockstore is described by our [Travis-CI config](https://github.com/ga4gh/dockstore/blob/develop/.travis.yml).
-Specifically, note the setup instructions for postgres.
-Specifically, you will need to have postgres installed and setup with the database user specified in .travis.yml.

-Other notable dependencies to note are:
+The following section is useful for users of Dockstore (e.g. those that want to browse, register, and launch tools).

+After registering at https://dockstore.org , you will be able to download the Dockstore CLI at https://dockstore.org/onboarding

+The CLI has the following dependencies

 * Java (1.8.0\_66 or similar)
-* Maven (3.3.9)
 * cwltool (to run CWL workflows locally)

 To install CWL tool:

     pip install --user cwl-runner cwltool==1.0.20160712154127 schema-salad==1.14.20160708181155 avro==1.8.1

-You may need other pip installable tools like `typing` or 'setuptools'.
+You may need other pip installable tools like `typing` or `setuptools`.
 This depends on your python environment.

+## For Dockstore Developers

+The following section is useful for Dockstore developers (e.g. those that want to improve or fix the Dockstore web service and UI)

+### Dependencies

+The dependency environment for Dockstore is described by our [Travis-CI config](https://github.com/ga4gh/dockstore/blob/develop/.travis.yml).
+In addition to the dependencies for Dockstore users, note the setup instructions for postgres.
+Specifically, you will need to have postgres installed and setup with the database user specified in .travis.yml.

 ### Building